 So yes, I lost my religion.
 But I found my soul.
 I no longer felt above the rest of the world, but I realized that was pretty much the point.
 I expanded my horizons both literally and metaphorically.
 Then I ended up someplace else entirely, where the metaphors are bigger than planets.
 I reclaimed my spirituality and built a life full of purpose and pleasure in equal measure.

 If I emerged from fundamentalism, anyone can.
 I know I’m not alone.
 Maybe not everyone was sent to a Jesus-branded charm school (Oh, that’s another story I want to tell you – you’ll never look at a calorie chart the same way), but if you’re looking for broader truths and hoping to find a higher plane than the “I’m right, you’re wrong, good luck in hell” way of seeing the world, I’m here to tell you: the air feels great out here.

 For me, getting all the way out meant more than changing my belief system.
 It meant uprooting those pesky underlying patterns that often haunt people years after they’ve lingered in a pew.
 You know the patterns – the ones that cause an angry Methodist to become an angry atheist or a dogmatic Baptist to become a dogmatic environmentalist (or more often, that cause a Baptist to simply stay a Baptist forever-and-ever-amen).

-Herein lies a fistful of earnestness about how I reclaimed my life and my spirituality, for what it’s worth.
+Herein lies a fistful of earnestness about how I reclaimed my life and my spirituality.
 It’s all the finger pointing I’ve got left in me, but it’s pointing at a path out, not at the people along the way.

 Here’s what happened: